Non-archimedean analytic continuation of unobstructedness: Proper unobstructedness in Lagrangian Floer theory

-\begin{rmk} Let's offer a concise explanation for the connection between the cocycle condition and 2-pseudo-isotopies, as mentioned in \S \ref{sss_inspiration_family_floer}.
+\begin{rmk} Let's briefly explain the claim about the cocycle condition and 2-pseudo-isotopies, as mentioned in Section \ref{sss_inspiration_family_floer}.
 Roughly, the cocycle condition needs a simultaneous investigation of three distinct $A_\infty$ algebras, say $\m_i$, $\m_j$, and $\m_k$.
 Similar to the above approach, we can employ (1-)pseudo isotopies to derive $A_\infty$ homotopy equivalences, say $\mC_{ij}:\m_i\to \m_j$, $\mC_{jk}:\m_j\to \m_k$, and $\mC_{ik}:\m_i\to\m_k$.
 Denote the corresponding algebra morphisms by $\varphi_{ij}$, $\varphi_{jk}$, and $\varphi_{ik}$.
 It is initially unclear whether the equation $\varphi_{jk}\circ \varphi_{ij}=\varphi_{ik}$ is valid.
 This uncertainty arises from not knowing if the composition $\mC_{jk}\circ \mC_{ij}$ is ud-homotopic to $\mC_{ik}$, which is a prerequisite for applying Corollary \ref{phi_f_ud_inv_cor}.
 To address this issue, it becomes necessary to delve into the study of 2-pseudo-isotopies with boundary conditions specified by the 1-pseudo-isotopies for those $\mC_{ij}$'s.
 This introduces a substantial degree of complexity, as elaborated in \cite{Yuan_I_FamilyFloer}.
 Fortunately, for the scope of this paper, it is not required to engage in this intricate problem. \end{rmk}